cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 Please also update `landuse.csv` in [config.properties](osmagent/src/main/resources/config.properties) to use the correct CSV file with the appropriate mapping for the land use data uploaded.

 #### Important note
-The following datasets must exists in the same PostgreSQL database, they are allowed to have different schemas.
+The following datasets must exist in the same PostgreSQL database, they are allowed to have different schemas.
 1)  DLM land use data
 2)  3D buildings
 3)  OSM data